AtlasICL/ML_fundamentals/README.md

 # ML Fundamentals
-Some exercises on the fundamentals of Machine Learning, as taught by Dr Chico Camargo at the University of Exeter.
+Some implementations and discussions on the fundamentals of Machine Learning, as taught by Dr Chico Camargo at the University of Exeter.

 # Requirements
 The csv files necessary for the code are in the releases section of this repo.